QuarkNerd/blog/swaterman/_posts/2020-10-01-reducer-builder.md

 author: swaterman
 layout: default_post
 title: "Better Redux Reducers with TypeScript Builders"
-summary: "Redux is a great state managament library, but its types are too broad.
+summary: "Redux is a great state management library, but its types are too broad.
 Using the builder pattern, we can generate exact types and ensure type-safety throughout an app."
 summary-short: "The type definitions for Redux are too broad, let's fix it with builders"
 categories:
   - Tech